Communication situations are any kind of situation in which communication takes place.

 Mealtime interviews are a more casual affair than any other kind of job interview.
 However, they are usually longer, and you need to think about more than just your answers to the typical interview questions.
 Here’s how to ace them:

-• Dress for an interview — Even if you’re meeting at McDonald’s, make sure to honor the dress code of your potential employer;
+• Dress for an interview.
+Make sure to honor the dress code of your potential employer, regardless of the meeting place.

-• Follow their lead — As a mealtime interview is a bit more casual, you won’t have to stick to the usual repertoire of questions.
-You can also ask some personal questions, e.g., the interviewer’s favorite football team or where they grew up.
-But it’s always best to play it safe by following the interviewer’s lead in terms of how casual the conversation should be.
+• Follow their lead.
+As a mealtime interview is a bit more casual, you won’t have to stick to the usual repertoire of questions.
+You can also ask some personal questions, but it’s always best to play it safe by following the interviewer’s lead in terms of how casual the conversation should be.

 Web conferencing job interviews

-Web conferencing job interviews (also known as “teleconferencing” interviews) involve a job interview that is handled via video chat.
+Web conferencing job interviews (also known as teleconferencing interviews) involve a job interview that is handled via a video conferencing tool

 This usually happens either because it would be more complicated for the job applicant to travel to the headquarters of the company (e.g. because the headquarters are across the country), or because web conferencing job interviews are standard practice in the said company.

-A candidate for a product management position is currently living abroad, so the job interview with the hiring manager is conducted via a video chat app.
+Example: A candidate for a product management position is currently living abroad, so the job interview with the hiring manager is conducted via a video call on the team communication app Pumble.

 Tips for web conferencing job interviews